ceridwen-summerlot/umbc-protocol-analysis-lab.github.io/README.md

 *Lab picture*

-Intro Blurb
+# Intro Blurb

+The UMBC Protocol Analysis Lab (PAL) is a research laboratory made of of undergraduate, graduate, and doctoral level staff.
+Under the direction of Dr. Enis Golaszewski, PAL investigates and secures the underlying protocols which govern communication in all computer networks.
+The lab is open to all levels of experience, and concurrently develops nearly half a dozen projects at any given time.

-What is the lab
+# What is the lab

+We were founded by uhh ummmm uhhhhhh

 Current Staff

-Get Involved
+# Get Involved

+Pal Education

+Friday Meetings

+CDL Talks

 Past Research